 “It really is a hole, a dark room, but it’s the whole world day after day.
 It’s all the same.”

-Last week, a Reddit thread asking the question “What does nobody tell you about depression?” attracted more than 1200 responses.
+A Reddit thread asked the question “What does nobody tell you about depression?” attracted more than 1200 responses.

 Most people understand depression to be synonymous with sadness.
 Yet depression is a characteristically private battle that, unless one has experienced or witnessed it personally, is unimaginable.